Depression is not who you are. Here are some reasons why. But first:

 You are not unique.

 Depressed persons are often hard to recognize.
-They often live their lives very normally as far as anyone can see.
-However, inside they display many of the symptoms listed above.
-They’ve learned to stuff it inside to get through the day but when they can let their facade down a little, they either succumb to their feelings or engage in all kinds of destructive behavior to hide their pain.
+They often live their lives normally as far as anyone can see.
+However, inside, they display many of the symptoms listed above.
+They’ve learned to stuff it inside to get through the day, but when they can let their facade down a little, they either succumb to their feelings or engage in destructive behavior to hide their pain.

 And that is one of the biggest pitfalls of depression; it can lead to so much worse.
-Then there are all those issues to deal with as well.
+Then, there are additional issues to deal with.
 I hope you’ll read my book because it offers so much practical, common-sense help.
 While depression is complex, it responds well to simple behavioral changes.

 God Bless and I hope you have a really good day.